pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-fundamentals-part-one/index.md

 ## What is Kubernetes?

 Kubernetes is a container orchestration tool.
-If we think of it in the context of an actual container ship, then Kubernetes is the person who determines how many shipping containers of particular goods go on the ship, and where they should be in relation to each other.
+If we think of it in the context of an actual container ship, then Kubernetes is the person who determines how many shipping containers of particular goods go on the ship and where they should be in relation to each other.
 It makes deploying containerized workloads a bit less painful to maintain.

 ## Anatomy of a Cluster